ibm-cloud-docs/EventStreams/messagehub084.md

 {:codeblock: .codeblock}
 {:pre: .pre}

-# How to migrate the Kafka client from 0.9.x to 0.10.x
+# How to migrate the Kafka client from 0.9.X to 0.10.X or 0.11.X
 {: #kafka_migrate}

-If you're using the Java clients, you can now use the publicly available 0.10.x Kafka clients.
-You are strongly encouraged to move from 0.9.x to the latest 0.10.x or 0.11.x version (we support all newer versions).
+If you're using the Java clients, you can use the publicly available 0.10.X or or 0.11.X Kafka clients.
+You are strongly encouraged to move from 0.9.X to the latest 0.10.x or 0.11.x version (we support all newer versions).
 Complete the following steps:

 1. Delete the {{site.data.keyword.messagehub}} login jar module.